maujpok/maujpok/README.md

 💡 Interesting facts: I worked the last 6 years in my own company, manufacturing sportswear to clients (clubs) throughout Argentina.
 This job gave me experience in digital marketing and sales, graphic design, team management and most of all, I became a complete proactive self-taught.

-⚡ Fun fact: I like Ferrero Rocher ice cream so much and in my spare time I play soccer.
+⚡ Fun facts: I really like Ferrero Rocher's ice cream and in my  free time I play soccer pretending to be a professional footballer.😅

 💯 And finally, most important of all, I'm looking for my first opportunity in the IT world, and to give my all to the company that gives me that opportunity.